spencertse122/Covid19_DataAnalytics_Overview/README.md

-# Covid-19 Data Analytics Overview
+# US Covid-19 Data Analytics Overview
 This is a small project producing insights to the pandemic outbreak and the economy impact

 ## Project Breakdown